 If buprenorphine is suddenly stopped or the dose is quickly reduced, withdrawal can happen.1 Some possible opioid withdrawal signs and symptoms include:1,2

-	Because of lessened opioid tolerance, there is a higher risk of overdose in individuals who have gone through opioid withdrawal.5 An opioid overdose can kill a person.2
+Because of lessened opioid tolerance, there is a higher risk of overdose in individuals who have gone through opioid withdrawal.5 Opioid overdoses are dangerous and potentially life-threatening.2

 If you or someone you care about is struggling with opioid use disorder, there is effective treatment that can help.
 The specialists at Greenhouse Treatment use evidence-based addiction-focused healthcare to get people on the road to recovery from addiction.

 Contact our admissions navigators 24/7 at to learn about the different levels of care that we offer at our inpatient drug rehab near Dallas.
 They can answer your questions about your the rehab admissions process, ways to pay for rehab, using your insurance for treatment, and help you make travel arrangements to our center.